 Unbelievably food represents 23% of our household waste.
-Mountains of food are placed in all sorts of recycling depots all over the country when a great deal of it can just be flushed down the sink and turned into excellent fertilisers and soil food once it has been treated.
+Mountains of food are placed in all sorts of bins and (if we’re lucky) sent to recycling depots all over the country.
+A great alternative is to be flush it down the sink and turn it into excellent fertilisers and soil food once it has been treated.
 Waste disposal units can achieve this and are not difficult or expensive to install.

 You can generally tell the quality of a waste disposal unit by how quiet it is but the actual composition of the sink can affect this.
 Waste units installed in stainless steel sinks are noisier than those set into ceramic or plastic bowls.

 How to Choose a Waste Disposer and What to Look for in a Waste Disposal Unit

 There are a number of things that you need to consider before you buy your waste disposer.
 This is our short list of these points: